 Based on Leonard Gardner‘s acclaimed novel, Fat City is neither bleak nor pessimistic.
 It offers a moving and funny portrait of a man dreaming of a life within his reach, a life in “Fat City,” a state of mind where success and love and happiness abound.
 The film’s dialogue crackles with natural cadences and richly drawn characters who seem as if torn from the real world.
 In fact, the film is so brutally realistic that it serves as a painful prod to introspection and self-knowledge.
 Tully wages a universal struggle, his penchant for self-pity and his failure to grow up all too familiar for many of us.
 He yearns to overcome his romantic attachment to victimhood, revealing a self-awareness capable of admitting guilt for his downfall, but he keeps choosing the easier path of blaming a cruel world.

 At the end of the film, Tully sits with Ernie and watches the trembling hands of an old waiter as he pours them coffee.
-Tully exchanges smiles with the frail man, then, leaning over to Ernie, begins the following exchange:
+Billy exchanges smiles with the frail man, then, leaning over to Ernie, begins the following exchange:

 “How’d you like to wake up in the morning and be him?
 What a waste!”